Its-Just-Nans/Hangman-game/README.md

 how to make a web request, the random module, the threading) But we also learned by ourselves (learning to tkinter)

-Nans participated a lot, he also invested in the creation of a "virus" that we tried on maxence, but he also created "photo-copy" a small program to easily retrieve photos, for example from a camera and store them in a folder where you can specify the name.
+@Its-Just-Nans participated a lot, he also invested in the creation of a "virus" that we tried on maxence, but he also created "photo-copy" a small program to easily retrieve photos, for example from a camera and store them in a folder where you can specify the name.